 List of smart plug uses

 Not only to have better control over everything but also to provide you with valuable information.
-If used correctly, they could also help you save on your power bill.
+A smart plug could also help you save on your power bill if used correctly.

-1. Home office equipment
+1. Control home office equipment

-- Computers and computer monitors
+- Computers and computer monitors.

-- Printers, scanners or multi-function devices
+- Printers, scanners, or multi-function devices.

-- UPS (Uninterruptable Power Supply)
+- UPS (Uninterruptable Power Supply).

 2. For home theater systems

-- Gaming consoles
+- Gaming consoles.

-- Set-top boxes
+- Set-top boxes.

-- Streaming devices
+- Streaming devices.

-- Media Extenders
+- Media Extenders.

-3. To improve safety
+3. Uses to improve safety